 Historical archive

-Ninety years ago we reported....
+Over ninety years ago we reported....

 Our new newsletter comes 90 years after the Report of the Holmesdale Cottage Hospital, Sevenoaks for the year ended September 30, 1913.